-We assign a Liquid Resources score of aa3, one notch below the initial score of aa2, which represents RLB Vorarlberg's strong liquid banking assets-to-tangible banking assets ratio of 52% as of year-end 2017.
-Moreover, the aa3 score includes our assessment of asset encumbrance due to covered bond issuances and additional restrictions on intragroup deposits that RLB Vorarlberg holds as part of its role as a central institution.
+We assign a Liquid Resources score of aa3, one notch below the initial score of aa2, which represents RLB Vorarlberg's strong liquid banking assets-to-tangible banking assets ratio of 54% as of year-end 2018.
+Moreover, the aa3 score includes our assessment of asset encumbrance because of covered bond issuances and additional restrictions on intragroup deposits that RLB Vorarlberg holds as part of its role as a central institution.